 If you have questions about a student’s behavior or the appropriateness of a referral for counseling, you may call the Counseling Center (512-245-2208) and ask to speak to a counselor about ways to proceed with the student.

-- Present your suggestion for counseling in a non-threatening way.
+- Suggest counseling in a concerned and caring way.

-- Be specific regarding the behaviors that have raised your concerns and avoid making generalizations about the individual.
+- Be specific about the behaviors that raised your concerns.

 - Reassure them that counselors work with people who have a wide range of concerns (e.g., relationship problems, depression, stress, etc.) and that seeking help is a sign of strength and courage rather than a sign of weakness or failure.

 - It may also help them to know that they do not have to be able to pinpoint what is wrong before they seek assistance.